 In the previous section we showed that when you scroll to the end of the result (of the command you execute), an option is there.

-This option is git help -g.
+git help -g.
 This command, as shown above, will show you some concept guides.
-These guides will help you get started in you journey through git.
-Let’s explore this command.
+These guides will help you get started in your journey through git.
+Let's explore this command.

 Press enter to execute the command